Theo-Chamalis/QRPushToTalk/README.md

 </a>

 <br/><br/>
-*Keep in mind that any communication through the demo channel is public.
+*  Any communication through the demo channel is public.
+** The free version of EVO PTT Admin Web Panel does not provide geolocation tracking and personal data of test users for privacy reasons

 *\*For a data consumption comparison of EVO PTT with our competitors click <a target="_blank" href="https://www.dropbox.com/s/39qpqhx88bqj5nl/EVO%20PTT%20Benchmark.pdf?dl=0"> HERE </a>